Song Circle

 Frequently Asked Questions

-No. While we honor the tradition of prenatal singing circles, this gathering welcomes everyone—pregnant, postpartum, parenting, or simply drawn to singing in community.
+• No. While we honor the tradition of prenatal singing circles, this gathering welcomes everyone — pregnant, postpartum, parenting a newborn, a partner, a grandparent, or simply drawn to singing in community.
+You do not need a connection to pregnancy or birth to belong here.